FeiSun/feisun.github.io/_pages/about.md

 I lead the [**STAR Group**](https://ict-star.github.io/), a small yet passionate team dedicated to advancing research in **AI Safety**.

-As a scientist, I'm broadly interested in all aspects of machine learning, and particularly in **Safety & Trustworthy** related topics.
+As a scientist, I'm broadly interested in all aspects of machine learning, with a particular focus on topics related to **Safety & Trustworthy**, including:

+* **Knowledge mechanisms in LLMs**: how they learn, memorize, recall, update/edit, and forget knowledge
+* **Safety challenges in AI applications**, especially in LLMs and RecSys.

-Recently, I became a dad to a lovely baby girl and have been raising a playful two-year-old dog, so these days, my travels are mostly limited to attending academic conferences 😂.
+On a personal note, I recently became a father to a lovely baby girl and am also raising a playful two-year-old dog.
+These days, my travels are mostly limited to attending academic conferences 😂.